datacommonsorg/tools/llm/README.md

 # Data LLM

-This directory contains code to train, evaluate and run inference on LLMs integrated with Data Commons.
+This directory contains code to inference on LLMs integrated with Data Commons.

-It also includes a python package called `data_gemma` that can be used for doing inference with the Gemma 2 (or other) LLMs fine-tuned for integration with Data Commons.
+It includes a python package called `data_gemma` that can be used for doing inference with the Gemma 2 (or other) LLMs fine-tuned for integration with Data Commons.